sbelakho2/apex-mediation-platform/docs/Internal/Infrastructure/DO_READINESS_CHECKLIST.md

   ```bash
   ssh-keygen -t ed25519 -C "deploy@apexmediation" -f ~/.ssh/apex_do_deploy
   ```
-- Store the private key securely (1Password or similar).
+- Store the private key securely (KeePassXC or `pass`; avoid cloud vaults for initial setup).
 - Public key will be added to `deploy` user `authorized_keys` on the droplet later.

 ## 4) GitHub Repository Secrets (do not add until ready)